Optical Spectrum Analyzers

 A fundamental limitation of Fabry–Pérots is that they have a quite limited free spectral range.
 Therefore, such devices are not suitable as universal optical spectrum analyzers, but only for specific high-precision applications where high resolution in a narrow wavelength range is required.
 For example, one may use such instruments in telecom applications for tracking the optical bandwidth of signals; the higher that bandwidth, the more susceptible they are to effects of chromatic dispersion.

 As a numerical example, an air-spaced Fabry–Pérot with a narrow distance of 10 mm is a free spectral range of ≈15 GHz.
 If its finesse is 1000, for example, the frequency resolution is 15 MHz.
 That is far better than achievable with other types of spectrum analyzers as described in this article.
 One may also get a larger free spectral range with a more compact cavity, but for a given finesse that deteriorates the frequency resolution at the same time.
 Note that a much higher finesse is in principle possible by using supermirrors with very high reflectivity, but the alignment then also becomes rather critical for designs not requiring mode matching.

 Optical Spectrum Analyzers Based on Michelson Interferometers

-One can also realize an optical spectrum analyzer based on a Michelson interferometer – with an operation principle which is completely different to that of the other principles explained above.
+One can also realize an optical spectrum analyzer based on a Michelson interferometer – with an operation principle (Fourier transform spectroscopy) which is completely different to that of the other principles explained above.
 It does not involve a tunable bandpass filter.
 Instead, it works as follows: